rkruk/gentoo-server-setup/README.md

 ```bash
 www-servers/nginx NGINX_MODULES_HTTP: spdy
 ```
-You definitely should check the complete list of USE flags specified for <a href="https://packages.gentoo.org/packages/www-servers/nginx">www-servers/nginx</a> package.<br>
+You definitely should check the complete list of USE flags specified for <a target="_blank" href="https://packages.gentoo.org/packages/www-servers/nginx">www-servers/nginx</a> package.<br>
 Ask what flags nginx have enabled by default:
 ```bash
 equery uses nginx